Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 • Adjust the following week’s structure proactively

-Outcome: Continuous improvement without overwhelm.
+As a result: Continuous improvement without overwhelm.

 Real Example: A Hybrid Founder Recovered Control of Their Schedule